hasura/ndc-spec/specification/src/specification/README.md

 - A **mutation** endpoint, which modifies the data in one of the relations described by the schema endpoint.
 - A **mutation/explain** endpoint, which explains a mutation plan, without actually executing it.
 - A **metrics** endpoint, which exposes runtime metrics about the data connector.
+- A **health** endpoint, which indicates service health and readiness